ox-it/phonegap-pushplugin/README.md

+# DEPRECATED

+**This is not used anymore and should not be used**, do use phonegap-build/PushPlugin

-# Cordova Push Notifications Plugin for Android and iOS
+Cordova Push Notifications Plugin for Android and iOS

 ---